seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Thy Brutus bid me give it thee, and I
 Will do his bidding.
 Brutus, come apace,
 And see how I regarded Caius Cassius.
-By your leave, gods:–this is a Roman’s part
+By your leave, gods:--this is a Roman's part
-Come, Cassius’ sword, and find Titinius’ heart.
+Come, Cassius' sword, and find Titinius' heart.

 *Kills himself*